hulyak/react-tutorial/docs/doc1.md

 #### Prerequisites

 - Basic familiarity with HTML & CSS.
-- Basic knowledge of JavaScript and programming.
+- Basic knowledge of JavaScript ES6.
 - Basic understanding of the DOM.
-- Familiarity with ECMAScript 2015 (arrow functions, destructuring, classes)
 - Basic React knowledge like props, components, one way-data-flow

 ## What Are React Hooks?

 Hooks are a new addition in React 16.8.
 With the help of hooks, we can use state and other React features without writing a class.